 With reference to Recommendation ITU-R M.1545, “test tolerance” is the relaxation value referred to in recommends 2 of Recommendation ITU-R M.1545, i.e. the difference between the core specification value and the test limit, evaluated applying the shared risk principle as per Figures 2 and 3 of Annex 1 of Recommendation ITU-R M.1545.
 In case the core specification value is equal to the test limit (Figure 3 of Annex 1 of Recommendation ITU-R M.1545) the “test tolerances” are equal to 0.

 Attachment 3

 Proposed changes to the bodies (note 5) of Recommendations ITU-R M.1580-3 and ITU-R M.1581-3

-– TDD in the band 2 300-2 400 MHz;

-– TDD in the band 2 500-2 690 MHz;

-– TDD in the band 3 400-3 600 MHz.